- Sire-Dam -

 A son of Japanese middle-distance champion Deep Impact, out of Galileo mare Maybe, herself was a Group 1 winner for Coolmore, Saxon Warrior had plenty going for him before he even set foot on a racecourse.

 And he already had one claim to fame before his 2000 Guineas success – his tenacious victory in the Racing Post Trophy at Doncaster providing Aidan O’Brien, his trainer, with his record-breaking 26th Group 1 winner of last year.

-Before his battling success at Town Moor, at the main expense of Royal Lodge winner Roaring Lion, he had shown a striking turn of foot to win on his debut in a mile maiden at the Curragh before following up in the Group 2 Juddmonte Beresford Stakes at Naas.
+Before his final success at Town Moor in 2017, at the main expense of Roaring Lion, he had shown a striking turn of foot to win on his debut in a mile maiden at the Curragh before following up in the Group 2 Juddmonte Beresford Stakes at Naas.

-“He’s a very special horse, we think,” O’Brien said after his victory at Town Moor.
+“He’s a very special horse, we think,” O’Brien said after his victory at Doncaster.
 “He’s done everything we’ve asked of him and he’s only been a baby.
 I’d say there’s no doubt he’ll be better on better ground.”

 BCS Career statistics